Ernesto Bustamante: Public activities

-Bustamante regularly publishes articles on political analysis in Peruvian newspapers and magazines; he is a political analyst and Op-Ed columnist for the leading Peruvian newspaper El Comercio.
-As to his political contributions, during the legislative period 2000–2001 he served as ad honorem consultant on the Comisión de Reforma de Códigos of the Congress of Peru and a member of the Study Group in charge of the Legislative Bill 00203, which proposed norms to protect the human genetic patrimony and to prevent and criminalize discrimination on the basis of genetic factors.
+Bustamante has regularly published articles on political analysis in Peruvian newspapers and magazines; he has been a political analyst and Op-Ed columnist for the leading Peruvian newspaper El Comercio.
+As to his political contributions, during the legislative period 2000–2001 he served as ad honorem consultant on the Comisión de Reforma de Códigos of the Congress of Peru and a member of the Study Group in charge of a Legislative Bill, that proposed norms to protect the human genetic patrimony and to prevent and criminalize discrimination on the basis of genetic factors.
 This became Law 27636 that modified Art.
 324 of the Peruvian Penal Code.
 During the legislative period 2001–2002, he served as ad honorem consultant on the SubComisión de Ciencia y Tecnología of the Congress of Peru.
-This became Law 28303, or Law of Science, Technology and Technological Innovation.
+This produced Law 28303, or Law of Science, Technology and Technological Innovation.

 In 2001, Bustamante was named as national expert on the National Biosafety Group of Consejo Nacional del Ambiente, CONAM (National Environmental Council).
 In 2005 he was designated president of a transitory committee in charge of writing a new Bill to regulate the work of biologists to be presented to the Congress of Peru.
 The resulting proposal was passed by Congress in 2006 and is now Law 28847.
 Between 2001 and 2005 he administered the Internet science interest group Biologia run by the Red Científica Peruana consisting of over 450 members.
 He is a consultant to the Internet sexuality group Sexalud, run by Terra Lycos for Spain and Latin America.